museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

-We are given the username password and port to connect to a bastion host via SSH.
+We are given the username, password, and port to connect to a bastion host via SSH.

 In doing so we are presented with our first flag: